marceloes/drools-demo-on-azure/README.md

 - You also need PowerShell 5 minimum on a Windows machine.
     - **A version in Bash is coming soon.**
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)

+## Running the demo

+Choose the script you're going to use to run it and run it!

     - Alternatively, you can run all of these commands in [Azure Shell](https://shell.azure.com)
     - If using Azure Shell, you can comment out the ```az login``` statements

-## Running the demo

-Choose the script you're going to use to run it.
+**NOTE:

-**NOTE: You may have to carefully choose the region you're deploying to if you're using Azure Container Apps (Preview).
-This is due to capacity issues on this brand new service in preview.**
+- You may have to carefully choose the region you're deploying to if you're using Azure Container Apps (Preview).
+This is due to capacity issues on this brand new service in preview.
+- Some services may take a little to spin up so give it a couple of minutes to start.
+You may have to refresh the page a few times